 - Talk to people in your field of interest; find them by reviewing alumni profiles available through CLN.

 - Connect with senior students or review student program testimonials on the AA&CC website

 - Explore the field through job shadowing experiences.

 - Peruse the volunteer listings and part-time and summer jobs on CLN to find opportunities to build relevant skills.

 Throughout March the AA&CC coordinates events to help you explore UTSC programs.
-Program represetitives will be at the Choosing Your Program Fair to discuss the information you will need to know about potential programs.
+Program representatives will be at the Choosing Your Program Fair to discuss the information you will need to know about potential programs.
 Most students, however, need to explore the range of programs available at UTSC.
-They should talk to as many program representitves as possible—and seek advice and information in the AA&CC.
+They should talk to as many program representatives as possible—and seek advice and information in the AA&CC.